-A failure resume is, as its name suggests, a list of rejections and setbacks.
-This concept originated in academia, but can be applied to improve one's career, resilience, and approach to challenges in any walk of life.
+As its name suggests, a failure resume is a list of rejections and setbacks — the opposite of a normal resume.
+This concept seems to have originated in academia but can help improve one's resilience and approach to challenges in any walk of life.

 I think I started this in early 2019 and made it public a few months later.
 I saw the online presences of many of my peers — it was so easy to think they were perfect and never faced setbacks that actually, well, set them back.
 I wanted to contribute a more balanced potrayal of a visibly successful person's journey.

 Working on not comparing yourself to others, recognizing that everyone has depth and insecurity, and responding maturely to rejections are all internal skills developed with practice and time.
 There's no way around it.
 But seeing things like this along the way might help, and from the messages I've gotten over the past few years, it has helped some people!

 I've also wanted to dive into some of my recorded failures to reflect on them and see what I've learned.
 I haven't done that yet, but this does exist for my future reference too.

 *I do generally feel successful, but it's the perception of me that matters here, which is why I say "visibly."

 There are a few failures here that stung in the moment and for months afterwards.
 But for the most part, I'm not hung up on them.
 Starting around fall 2020, I noticed that I was longer interested many things I applied to previously.

 Often, that shift happened quite quickly — I would get the rejection and mentally I had already moved on.
 I think these were periods of rapid personal growth, where I experimented and (relatively) quickly figured out what was un-exciting to me and where else my skills were best applied.

 The worst reactions I feel are mild embarrassment about what I used to be into and disappointment that, in some cases, I hadn't had access to learning about the best practices for applying to something.
 So the "worst" for me haven't that bad at all.